 Glossary - Environmental Medicine

-epidemiology - the study of the spread, control, and prevention of disease in a group of persons.
+Epidemiology - the study of the spread, control, and prevention of disease in a population.

 Gulf War syndrome - A widely used term referring to unexplained illnesses occurring in Gulf War veterans.

 Lead poisoning - an abnormal condition often caused by breathing or swallowing substances that contain lead.

 Mercury poisoning - an abnormal condition caused by breathing or swallowing a mercury substance.

 Mold - a microscopic fungus that grows and lives on plant or animal matter or on nonorganic objects.
 Most molds are made up of filaments and reproduce through the production of spores, which spread by air, water, or insects.

 Multiple chemical sensitivity - a diagnostic label for people who suffer multi-system illnesses as a result of contact with, or proximity to, a variety of airborne agents and other substances.

 Ozone - a highly reactive form of oxygen that shields us from the sun’s ultraviolet rays but is a harmful air pollutant at ground level and partially makes up urban smog.